ros/rosdistro/CONTRIBUTING.md

    Similarly don't call out indirect dependencies or default options for packages.
  * Python packages should go in the `python.yaml`.
  * Homebrew into `osx-homebrew.yaml`.
- * If a package is only available via pip use the `-pip` extension.
  * Supported Platforms
    * Rules can be contributed for any platform.
      However to be released they must be at least cover the supported platforms in REP 3: http://www.ros.org/reps/rep-0003.html So: